opendocsg/slw-judgments-backfill/2002_SGCA_30/report.md

 30     There may be a temptation to compare this application by Denko w ith an application for an extension of time to file a notice of appeal, w hich this Court often receives.
 Tw o factors differentiate the latter application from the former.
 First, the time limit to file a notice of appeal is not prescribed in the SCJA, but in the Rules of Court (the Rules).
 Second, the Rules specifically gives a pow er to the High Court as w ell as this Court to extend the time prescribed under the Rules: Order 3 r 4 and Order 57 r 17.
 Quite apart from the question w hether the Rules may modify w hat is laid dow n in s 34(1)(c), the Rules do not confer such a pow er or jurisdiction upon the Court of Appeal to enlarge the time prescribed by that provision.

 31     But that is not to say that the same application may not come before the Court of Appeal by the more normal route.
 As w e have mentioned, a dissatisfied party, w ho is out of time, may apply to the judge to extend time (extension application) for that party to make the request for further arguments (s 18(2) read w ith ¶7 of the First Schedule).
 If the extension application is refused by the judge, that party can then appeal to the Court of Appeal.
 That should have been the approach w hich Denko should have taken.
-This appears to have been the approach adopted in _Seabridge Transport Pte Ltd v Olivine Electronics Pte Ltd_ [1995] 3 SLR 545 but w ith one difference.
+This appears to have been the approach adopted in _Seabridge Transport Pte Ltd v Olivine Electronics Pte Ltd_ <span class="citation">[1995] 3 SLR 545</span> but w ith one difference.
 Instead of making the extension application direct to the judge, the appellant made it to the Assistant Registrar and having failed to obtain an extension from the Assistant Registrar, the appellant did not pursue it further.
 So there w as really no cause for this Court in that case to consider this procedural point.
 Similarly, there w as also no cause for this Court in that case to express any view w hether it had a separate jurisdiction to entertain an application to extend time prescribed in s 34(1) (c), other than by w ay of an appeal from a refusal to extend time by the court below.

 32     For the reasons w e have indicated, it is our opinion that this Court does not have an original jurisdiction to entertain an application to extend time prescribed in s 34(1)(c).
 Thus, the motion filed by Denko w as not in order.